 Lightweight

-Logically, lightweight baselayers are the best breathers but do the least toward keeping you warm, making them ideal for spring skiing, bluebird days, and high-output activities such as nordic skiing and cold-weather running.
-That said, even thin merino wool baselayers can be very warm for their weight, so you’ll want to keep this in mind depending on your use.
-What’s more, the thinner the merino, the less durable it becomes; for this reason, most lightweight baselayers are made of polyester.
-One of our favorite lightweight offerings is the Outdoor Research Echo Hoodie, which we’ll even wear as a sun protection shirt during the summer months.
-If you’re looking for mid-winter warmth, it’s worth bumping up to a midweight baselayer.
+The most breathable but least insulative, lightweight baselayers excel for spring skiing, sunny days, and high-exertion activities like Nordic skiing and winter running.
+That said, thin merino can be surprisingly warm for its weight, which you’ll want to keep in mind depending on your use.
+Additionally, the thinner the merino, the more fragile it becomes, which is why most lightweight options are made with at least some synthetic material(s).
+A standout in this category is the Outdoor Research Echo Hoodie, which can even pull double duty as a sun shirt in the summer.
+For colder conditions, upgrading to a midweight baselayer is wise.

-Fall hiking in the Outdoor Research Echo Hoodie
+Baselayers (skinning in the Outdoor Research Echo Hoodie)

 Midweight